Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-\textbf{Reward Aggregation:} We calculated aggregated reward values from the individual metrics using the harmonic mean, $H$, to balance the contribution from each metric, as .
 We developed two aggregated reward functions: \begin{itemize} \itemsep{0em} \item $\mathbf{R_{FKGL+Rel}}$: We combined the reading level reward, $R_{FKGL}$, and the relevance reward, $R_{Rel}$, to create an aggregated reward, $R_{FKGL+Rel} = H(R_{FKGL}, R_{Rel})$.
-This aggregated reward is intended to capture both text complexity and semantic similarity to yield text that is at the desired reading level, while preserving the original meaning.
-This reward function does not incorporate any learning from SimpleDC and is therefore considered RL. \item $\mathbf{R_{FKGL+OvS}}$: We also combined the reading level reward, $R_{FKGL}$, and the Original vs. Simplified reward, $R_{Rel}$, to create an aggregated reward, $R_{FKGL+OvS}=H(R_{FKGL}, R_{OvS})$.
-This aggregated reward is intended to assess text complexity ($R_{FKGL}$) and identify linguistic features that differentiate the original and simplified text ($R_{Rel}$) to produce text that is at the desired reading level and emulates the simplification of the SimpleDC.
-As this reward function incorporates a training signal derived from the SimpleDC annotations, it is considered RLHF. \end{itemize}
+This reward is intended to capture both text complexity and semantic similarity to yield text that is at the desired reading level and preserves the original meaning.
+It does not incorporate any learning from SimpleDC and is therefore considered RL. \item $\mathbf{R_{FKGL+OvS}}$: We also combined the reading level reward, $R_{FKGL}$, and the Original vs. Simplified reward, $R_{OvS}$, to create an aggregated reward, $R_{FKGL+OvS}=H(R_{FKGL}, R_{OvS})$.
+This aggregated reward is intended to assess text complexity ($R_{FKGL}$) and identify linguistic features that differentiate the original and simplified texts ($R_{OvS}$) to produce text that is both at the desired reading level and emulates the simplification of SimpleDC.
+As this reward function incorporates a training signal derived from the SimpleDC annotations, it is considered RLHF. \end{itemize} In initial experimentation, we explored weighted averages, drawing inspiration from the TESLEA paper \cite{phatak2022medical}.
+However, due to inconsistent outcomes with hyperparameters and lower performance, we chose to focus on experiments employing the harmonic mean.